peterbuitho/ImageKeywordGenerator/README.md

 ### Requirements

-- Local LLM's running in Ollama
+- Local LLM's with Ollama and/or LM Studio
 - OpenAI or Google API

 ### Release 0.3.1